A therapist’s guide to staying productive when you’re depressed or heartbroken

 Though recent studies contradict the notion that creativity is directly correlated with mental illness, our creativity and appetite for success is often birthed from the same original pain as our neuroses.
 For example, the same relational trauma that can cause a person to develop artistic talent or a wicked sense of humor (#coping) can also lead to overwhelming internal shame that perpetuates depression and anxiety.
 So acknowledge that many of your strengths wouldn’t be present without those same seeds that birthed your battles.
 Moreover, as renowned social researcher Brené Brown so eloquently says, “Art has the power to render sorrow beautiful.”
 Finding meaning in suffering is necessary.
 So turning your “mess” into a mission, whether that’s a blog post or a nonprofit, may be the most productive move of all.

 Megan Bruneau is a therapist, executive coach, writer, speaker, and host of The Failure Factor podcast.
+Follow her on Twitter.
 Learn how to write for Quartz Ideas.
 We welcome your comments at ideas@qz.com.